 4. Chronic emotional upset such as excessive timidity, fried and anger– This can lead to liver and kidney dysfunction, or it may disturb the balance of yin and yang in the body causing the heart and gallbladder’s energy to weaken, which can scatter the mind.
 In this instance, the palpitations are usually accompanied by anxiety, panic, phobias or other emotional unrest as well as a slow, rapid or feeble irregular pulse, excessive dreaming, insomnia, timidity, and restlessness.

 Heart palpitations provide Chinese medicine the opportunity to display its holistic treatment to the condition.
 Chinese medicine is a form of Eastern medicine that takes into account all the symptoms that a person experiences in order to come up with a very detailed diagnosis, that provides the acupuncturist our Chinese medicine practitioner a way to formulate a customized and much more effective plan of treatment.
 Most of the time, in different persons, a symptom can have very different causes.
-When the overall pattern of disharmony in each patient is understood, the acupuncturist in Fremont not only is able to treat the main complaint of the patient, it will also lead to an improvement in other symptoms and overall health that the patient will palpably experience.
+When the overall pattern of disharmony in each patient is understood, the acupuncturist in Spokane not only is able to treat the main complaint of the patient, it will also lead to an improvement in other symptoms and overall health that the patient will palpably experience.